louisdtt/CV-the-wire/README.md

 # CV-the-wire
-Face recognition on the show The Wire
+Face recognition on McNulty from the show The Wire
 # Output
 ![record](/assets/recordgif.gif)
 # Based on